Charlotte, North Carolina: Waste treatment

 Charlotte has a municipal waste system consisting of trash pickup, water distribution, and waste treatment.
 There are five waste water treatment plants operated by Charlotte Water (previously Charlotte-Mecklenburg Utility Department).
 Charlotte has a biosolids program.
 Some Chester residents spoke out against the program on February 26, 2013.
 Charlotte's sludge is handled, transported, and spread on farm fields in Chester by a company called Synagro, a wholly owned subsidiary of the Carlyle Group Charlotte's sludge is of the "CLASS B" variety, which means it still contains detectable levels of pathogens.

 Transportation

+Car Ownership

 The city of Charlotte has a lower than average percentage of households without a car.
 In 2015, 7.4 percent of Charlotte households lacked a car, and decreased to 6 percent in 2016.
 The national average was 8.7 percent in 2016.
 Charlotte averaged 1.65 cars per household in 2016, compared to a national average of 1.8.
+This may be caused by Charlotte's low rankings in public transportation and walkability compared to other US cities.